mike-moores/Duck-Finderz/README.md

 ## Installation
 # duck-collector-extension

-This is the unpacked google chrome extension created to collect ducks for the [Duck Finderz](https://duck-finderz.pushed.nz/) website.
-The repo for this website can be reached [here](https://github.com/manaia-2023/Duck-Finderz)
+[Duck Collector Chrome Extension](https://github.com/TayneB/duck-collector-extension) is the unpacked google chrome extension created to collect ducks for the [Duck Finderz](https://duck-finderz.pushed.nz/) website.

 This extension is being reviewed by google to be added to the Chrome Web Store Extensions, when completed a link to that for easy installation will be added here.

 [Video Installation Guide](https://www.loom.com/share/eccf195bc688406ea22970ecf89b71eb?sid=0e0aeec1-a7b6-4b54-8305-e2403df81252)

 ## Installation
+1. Navigate to the [Duck Collector Chrome Extension](https://github.com/TayneB/duck-collector-extension) download location
 1. Clone the repo or *download as a zip and extract
 2. Navigate to chrome://extensions/
 3. In [Chrome Extensions](chrome://extensions/) turn on developer mode. *Located in the top right of the chrome extensions tab ![DeveloperModeSwitch](https://github.com/manaia-2023/duck-collector-extension/assets/124834636/e57888a5-7c8a-4531-a459-7c63179a43a3)